AresMUSH/aresmush/plugins/fs3combat/help/en/combat.md

 ## Gear

-There are various kinds of gear that can be used in combat.
-You should only use gear that is appropriate to the IC situation.
+> **Note:** FS3 Combat has no inventory system, so you should only use gear that is appropriate to the IC situation.
 Just because the code will let you pick a rocket launcher doesn't mean you have a rocket launcher.
 RP appropriately.

 `weapons` - List all weapons.
 `weapon <name>` - See details for a particular weapon.